annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/YiFQGht.png">
 </p>
 <p>
 We will now define our SLA or Service Level Agreements.
-These are the levels at which each ticket will be assigned according to urgency and time frame to be completed.
+These will be the levels at which each ticket will be assigned according to urgency and time frame to be completed.
 Click Manage, SLA, and Add New SLA Plan.
 </p>
 <br><br>